 Examples of high-potential programs

-Below is a list of four examples of high-potential programs.
+Below is a list of three examples of high-potential programs.
 Developed by key thought leaders, institutions, and organizations, each works best within different industries and company structures.
 Which approach would fit your company best?

 - Workforce potential assessment: These are tools to help you assess the potential of all your employees.
 You can use an approach, like the 9 box talent review, to assess individuals to see if they are suitable or could be trained for a different role or leadership.
 It can also be used to find potential gaps within your company’s workforce.